-2) Major Change: Proposed Two New FTEs in Enterprise Service Delivery services, the role of the Enterprise Services Manager is expanding, to meet this need, EAS is creating an Enterprise Services Division Director position which will have oversight of the Service Centers and Navigator services and a new Service Center Manager position.
+As Enterprise Services grows with expanded Service Centers and Navigator services, the role of the Enterprise Services Manager is expanding, to meet this need, EAS is creating an Enterprise Services Division Director position which will have oversight of the Service Centers and Navigator services and a new Service Center Manager position.
 The additional expenditure for these positions are \$311,928 in 2024 and \$315,012 in 2025.